In this article

 Using a client-side API key without JWT authentication allows an attacker to call API methods on behalf of any other user in the project (provided they know or can guess their email address).
 For example, the attacker could get messages for other users, update a victim's email address to their own email, etc.

-An attacker can also use unsecured client-side keys to unsubscribe any user whose email address is known or guessable.
+An attacker can also use unsecured keys to unsubscribe any user whose email address is known or guessable.

-Iterable API keys
+# Types of API keys

 Iterable provides five different types of API keys with varying levels of access.
 These keys are classified as either server-side or client-side.